mrfr4nk0/Franko-Radio/README.md

 This project was created for fun.

-Parts of the code was genereated by ChatGPT
+Parts of the code were genereated by ChatGPT